 First, much of cybercrime is fraud involving the use of a computer.
 Learn the warning signs of fraudulent behavior and wire fraud.
 Be extremely careful when giving out sensitive personal information over the internet.

 Otherwise, take basic precautions for keeping your data private.
 Use passwords that are difficult to hack and change them frequently.
 Don't conduct financial transactions on public computers or over unprotected networks.
 Installing a good anti-virus program on your computer can prevent cybercrime.
 Finally, exercise caution in downloading software from disreputable websites.
 These may contain spyware, viruses, or other malware.

 Get Professional Help Defending Against Computer Crime Charges

-Computer crimes are the wave of the future, even if they're mostly just new ways to commit old crimes (whether it's identity theft, embezzlement, or something else entirely).
-Only an expert criminal defense attorney can be relied on to explain your situation and predict your best course of action if you've been accused of this crime.
-Find an experienced defense lawyer near you.
+Computer crimes are the wave of the future, even if they're mostly just new ways to commit old crimes, such as credit card fraud or identity theft.
+An expert criminal defense attorney can explain your situation and predict your best action.
+If someone has accused you of cybercrime or computer hacking, contact an experienced defense lawyer.